Rooster Teeth: Camp Camp

 On April 1, 2016, Rooster Teeth announced Camp Camp with a trailer that aired on their website and YouTube.
 The series premiered on June 10, 2016, as part of Rooster Teeth's Summer of Animation promotion.
 It focuses on a young boy named Max, voiced by Michael Jones, who is forced to go to summer camp but makes two friends there who help him constantly torment their camp counselor, David, voiced by Miles Luna.
-It airs on Fridays for Rooster Teeth FIRST members and Saturdays for site members.
+It airs on Fridays for Rooster Teeth First members and Saturdays for site members.
 The show was created by Jordan Cwierz and Miles Luna.
 The first season was extended by two episodes due to positive reception, for a total of 12 episodes in its first season.
-Camp Camp's composer is Benjamin Zecker, with Miles Luna writing the outlines for "The Camp Camp Theme Song Song" and "Better Than You."
+Camp Camp's composer was Benjamin Zecker, with Miles Luna writing the outlines for "The Camp Camp Theme Song Song" and "Better Than You."
 The DVD/Blu-ray combo pack of the first two seasons were released on May 22, 2018, with its third season premiered on May 25.
 Its fourth season announced on May 20, 2019, and premiered on the Rooster Teeth site on June 1, 2019.
+On July 7, 2023, at Rooster Teeth's annual convention RTX, it was announced that Camp Camp would return with new episodes on March 1, 2024.

 gen:LOCK

 At RTX Austin 2017, Rooster Teeth Animation announced that they would be making a new series called gen:LOCK that is a mecha action drama series by RWBY producer, Gray G. Haddock.
 It was teased at New York Comic Con and RTX London.
 It was originally set for a late 2018 release, but was pushed back to January 2019.
 On May 21, 2018, it was revealed that the main character, Julian Chase, is voiced by Michael B. Jordan.
-Jordan is also set to co-produce the series through his production company, Outlier Society Productions.
+Jordan co-produced the series through his production company, Outlier Society Productions.
 The series premiered on January 26, 2019.
 The first season concluded on March 9, 2019.

 On October 24, 2019, the series was renewed for a second season, which premiered first on HBO Max on November 4, 2021, and concluded on December 23.